Erudika/scoold/README.md

 para.welcome_message = "Hello and welcome to Scoold!"
 ```

-Alternatively, clone this repository and edit the following:
+Alternatively, clone this repository and edit the files you want:

 - **HTML** templates are in `src/main/resources/templates/`
 - **CSS** stylesheets can be found in `src/main/resources/static/styles/`
-- **JavaScript** files can be found in `src/main/resources/static/scripts`
+- **JavaScript** files can be found in `src/main/resources/static/scripts/`
 - **Images** are in located in `src/main/resources/static/images/`
+- **Themes** are in located in `src/main/resources/themes/`

 Also, please refer to the documentation for Spring Boot and Spring MVC.